About Country Notes

 - information on local philanthropic and nonprofit networks (members only)

-- key in-country contacts (members only)
+- and key in-country contacts (members only)

-Help create new country notes
+Help create new Country Notes

 Our Country Notes library currently covers 35 countries.
 While the list is extensive, it obviously does not include every country where U.S. foundations and corporations make grants.
 Country Notes are grant-funded and the Council on Foundations would love to hear from grantmakers interested in funding the creation of one or more new country notes.
 Inquiries should be directed to Brian Kastner.